Biology, Master of Science

 Option B: Non-Thesis Option Requirements - (online program)

-• Course Requirements: Complete 36 credit hours of committee approved level coursework.
-Students are highly encouraged to take BIOL 820, Introduction to Graduate Study, during their first 9 credit hours of graduate work in Biology.
+• Course Requirements: Complete 30 credit hours of committee approved level coursework.
+Students are highly encouraged to take BIOL 848, Scientific Literacy and Communication, during their first 9 credit hours of graduate work in Biology.

 • Grade Point Average: A minimum 3.0 GPA is required to graduate.
 Grades of C and above are acceptable but grades of C- and below are unacceptable.